chris-short/devopsish.com/content/praise/index.md

 [!["Can't believe I have just found this but it's awesome!" —ghostinthewires][ghostinthewires]](https://twitter.com/GhostInTheWire5/status/1100386085606178816)

+## Special Thanks

 Special thanks to CNCF TOC member and Weaveworks CEO, [Alexis Richardson](https://twitter.com/monadic/status/1155136182088622080) for the suggestion of Praise for the title of this page.

+Also, thanks to [Ginny Hamilton](https://twitter.com/GinnyHam) for suggesting I state the why behind this page.

+Finally, thank ***you*** subscribers, friends, fans for making this project the thing that it is today.

 {{< what-is-devops >}}